About the Training

 There is no age limit for the course, but you must be 18 or older to serve alcohol in Connecticut.
 Since it is illegal to serve alcohol to individuals under 21 years old, the mixology courses are separated into under-21 and 21-and-over sessions; at the latter, students can taste the drinks they make.

 The TIPS bartender trainings tend to run about once every two weeks during the semester.
-To receive notification emails when the times are posted and opened up for registration, sign up for the email subscription list.
+To receive notification emails when the times are posted and opened up for registration, join the AODHRI orgsync portal.